Democratic Republic of Congo

 The Democratic Republic of Congo (DRC) is now facing its tenth Ebola outbreak.
 The first cases were reported in August 2018 in North Kivu province, home to eight million people.

-The situation in North Kivu is complicated by decades of violent conflict that has forced over a million people to flee their homes.
+The situation in North Kivu and Ituri provinces is complicated by decades of violent conflict that has forced over a million people to flee their homes.
 Some still live in the province and others have moved to neighbouring countries.

 Ebola is spread through an infected person’s body fluids such as blood, or things like blankets and clothes contaminated with these fluids.
 There is no cure for Ebola, but early treatment for specific symptoms, as well as using oral rehydration therapy and IV fluids, can improve chances of survival.
 A recently developed vaccine is being given to people in North Kivu to help prevent Ebola’s spread.